Skip to content

 What is Acupuncture for IVF Like?

-Acupuncture is relatively painless, and 100% safe if done by a qualified naturopathic doctor.
+Acupuncture is relatively painless and 100% safe if done by a qualified naturopathic doctor.
 The procedure involves the insertion of very fine, sterile needles in acupuncture points that support your reproductive organs.
 From a Chinese Medicine standpoint, acupuncture moves the qi (pronounced chee) or energy.
 Moving qi to the various organs improves their function.
 In this case, we are helping the reproductive organs by stimulating them directly with the needles.
-Also, we can stimulate your immune system to optimize the health of those organs.
+Also, we can promote your immune system to optimize the health of those organs.

-What is the Cost for Fertility Acupuncture?
+What is the Cost of Fertility Acupuncture?

-After your initial 75 minute visit ($240), acupuncture visits are $85 and last about 45 minutes.
+After your initial 75-minute visit ($260) and 60-minute second visit ($160), acupuncture visits are $100 and last about 45 minutes.

 Fertility clinics may offer this as part of their IVF protocol.